What Is Suffering?

 The Man in the Living Room

-The fix is to notice where the divergence lives.
-It is not between his state and his preference — those match.
-It is between his perception of his state and his preference.
-Suffering never had access to the world directly; it runs on the agent’s model of the world, because everything in a mind does.
-The definition must say so:
+The key is to notice where the divergence lives.
+It is not between his actual situation and his preference — those match.
+It is between his representation of his situation and his preference.
+Suffering has no unmediated access to the world; it runs on the subject’s model.
+That is why the definition reads as it does:

-Suffering is the subjective experience of negatively valenced qualia resulting from divergence between an agent’s perceived internal state and its preferred internal state.
+Suffering is the subjective experience of negatively valenced qualia resulting from divergence between a subject’s represented condition and a preferred condition.

-One word, and the man in the living room is accounted for.
-So is its mirror image: the agent objectively in trouble who does not know it — no perceived divergence, no suffering, however much harm is underway.
-Perception is not a qualifier bolted on to save the definition; it is the load-bearing term.
-Suffering is a property of the model, not the territory.
+The man in the living room is now accounted for.
+So is its mirror image: the subject objectively in trouble who does not represent the trouble — no felt divergence from that fact during the interval, however much harm is underway.
+Representation is not a qualifier bolted on to save the definition; it is load-bearing.
+Suffering is a property of experience structured by a model, not of the territory alone.

-And the refinement pays an unexpected dividend: it recovers, in cybernetic vocabulary, what two ancient traditions concluded by introspection.
+And the representational term pays an unexpected dividend: it recovers, in cybernetic vocabulary, part of what two ancient traditions concluded by introspection.
 Buddhism locates dukkha in craving and ignorance — attachment to preferred states plus distorted perception of actual ones — and prescribes correcting the perception and loosening the preference.
-The Stoics held that suffering arises not from events but from judgments about events, and prescribed correcting the judgment.
-Both traditions independently found the two variables the definition exposes: since suffering is perceived-versus-preferred divergence, there are exactly two levers — fix the perception or adjust the preference — and both traditions built their entire therapeutic programs on those levers.
-When a definition derived from control theory converges with two traditions that spent centuries testing their accounts against human experience, that is evidence the joint has been found.
+The Stoics held that suffering arises not from events alone but from judgments about events, and prescribed correcting the judgment.
+The definition exposes three levers: change the represented condition in the world where possible, correct the representation, or adjust the preference.
+These traditions developed the two inward levers most fully, especially where the first is unavailable.
+Their convergence with the proposal is suggestive evidence, not proof that the definition has found a unique joint.

 The chronic headache supplies the last clause.
 Suffering has a magnitude, and it scales with two things: how far the perceived state diverges from the preferred one, and how long the divergence persists.
 Assemble everything:

-Suffering is the subjective experience of negatively valenced qualia resulting from divergence between an agent’s perceived internal state and its preferred internal state.
-The magnitude of suffering is proportional to both the degree and the persistence of this perceived divergence.
+Suffering is the subjective experience of negatively valenced qualia resulting from divergence between a subject’s represented condition and a preferred condition.
+Its severity can depend on the intensity, scope, and persistence of that represented divergence.

 That is the definition this volume will use.
 It is substrate-neutral by construction: nothing in it mentions neurons, nociceptors, or biology.
 Any system with genuine preferences, a perceptual model of its own state, and negatively valenced experience of the gap between them can suffer.
 Which raises the question the definition was built to reach — how do we tell whether a system has that last ingredient?